moises0108/Pigeon2D/README.md

 A python game engine for pygame.

+## Quote of the Commit
 <!--STARTS_HERE_QUOTE_README-->
 <i>❝Web Arx security says more than 20,000 websites are hacked each day and most from the US❞</i>
 <!--ENDS_HERE_QUOTE_README-->

+*Confused?
+Every time I commit to this project, a new quote is released*

 ## How To